Relativistic hydrodynamics with phase transition: Some remarks

 \section{Some remarks}

-Before we deep into the details of numerical results, it is useful to discuss some points.
-In practice, the problem of finding the QNM is nothing but solving a generalized eigenvalue equation.
-In our work, we do this task by using the spectral method that tries to write the solution of the differential equation as a sum of certain "basis functions" and then choose the coefficients in the sum to satisfy the differential equation.
+Let us explain some points before we dive into the numerical results.
+In practice, finding the Quasinormal Modes (QNMs) is nothing but solving a generalized eigenvalue equation.
+We use the spectral method to solve this task.
+This method tries to write the solution of the differential equation as a sum of certain “basis functions” and then chooses the coefficients in the sum to satisfy the differential equation.
 Rapid decay of errors and fast convergence of solutions are among the benefits of this approach.
-We use spectral discretization with Chebyshev polynomials to solve the complex equations \eqref{eq:spin-2}, \eqref{eq:spin-1} and \eqref{eq:soundmaster} \cite{Grandclement:2007sb}.
-The polynomial character of the resulting matrix equation would enable us to determine the frequency points for a given $q^2$, i.e. $\Omega (q^2)$ by evaluating the determinant of the matrix and setting it to zero.
-To find physical solutions with the right boundary conditions given in the Eq. \eqref{form} we fit the tail of the function to a form obtained from the small $u$ analysis.
+We use spectral discretization with Chebyshev polynomials to solve the complex equations \eqref{eq:spin-2}, \eqref{eq:spin-1}, and \eqref{eq:soundmaster} \cite{Grandclement:2007sb}.
+The polynomial character of the resulting matrix equation enables us to determine the frequency points for a given $q^2$, i.e., $\Omega(q^2)$ by evaluating the determinant of the matrix and setting it to zero.
+To find physical solutions with the right boundary conditions given in Eq. \eqref{form}, we fit the tail of the function to a form obtained from the small $u$ analysis.
 To avoid getting unphysical modes and to have larger modes, we perform the above procedure by two different series of Chebyshev functions.
-Then we select the outputs that differ only by $0.1$\% discrepancy.
-The choice of summation numbers depends on the $\phi_H$.
-For smaller values, they are selected to be $(N_1, N_2) = (15,20)$, while for larger values of $\phi_H$ they have to be chosen at least in $(N_1, N_2) = (30,40)$.
-It is noteworthy that all modes for which $\text{Re} \Omega \neq 0$, come in pairs due to the parity symmetry
+Then we select the outputs that differ only by $0.1\%$ discrepancy.
+The choice of summation numbers depends on $\phi_H$.
+For smaller values, they are selected to be ($N_1, N_2$)=($15,20$), while for larger values of $\phi_H$, they have to be chosen at least in ($N_1, N_2$)=($30,40$).
+It is noteworthy that all modes for which $\text{Re}\,\Omega \neq 0$ come in pairs due to the parity symmetry

 Apart from this doubling, there is another degeneracy in the spin-0 sector because of the coupling between $\Phi^{(0)}_2$ and $\Phi^{(0)}_0$.
 According to the hydrodynamic description, the spin-2 mode equation \eqref{eq:spin-2} has no hydro mode, namely $\lim_{q \to 0} \Omega \neq 0$ and all modes are non-hydro, per se.
 However, in the spin-1 and spin-0 equations, we get either the hydro or non-hydro modes.